Curving mountain road with scenic views of lush hills and distant city.

 Cycling The Coll de Soller in Mallorca

-Cycling the Coll de Soller climb is a ride that infatuates so many cyclists who flock to Mallorca.
+Cycling the Coll de Soller climb is a ride that infatuates so many cyclists who embark on cycling in Majorca.
 The southern ascent which is the shorter than the north offers 20 tight bends while the north side has almost 30 hairpins to contend with.
 The northern ascent can also be ridden straight from Port Soller giving you another 4km of climbing.
 It is not only a feat of engineering in the heart of the Tramuntana mountains, but a piece of cycling art, whichever side you choose to ride from.

 Located barely 20 kilometres away from Palma de Mallorca, this is certainly a bucket-list ride for road cycling holiday in Mallorca.
 There’s also a superb out and back route to Coll de Sóller from the town of Pollensa that will take you 130 kilometres across the Tramuntana range tackling the Coll de Femenia and Puig Major climbs.
-Road cycling in Mallorca is a serious challenge even for experienced cyclists.
+Road cycling in Mallorca is a serious challenge even for experienced cyclists and cycling Mallorca doesn't get better than this.

 The South Ascent